TimeToogo/Pinq.Demo.Sql/README.md

 Documentation
 =============

-This repository as an example of how the PINQ query provider can be implemented.
+This repository is an example of how the PINQ query provider can be implemented.
 For more details you can browse the repository or follow the links below.

  - [High Level API](Source/)